kepasa-project/kepasa-feeds-aggregator/README.md

 database.yml
 secrets.yml

-after that launch the follow command
+after that launch the follow commands

 $ bundle
 $ rake db:setup (this create the database and tables)